News Alumni

 For Andrew Ojamae, the mentorship, job-ready skills and forward-thinking approach he gained through his program at Georgian laid a foundation for the growth and adaptability that has helped him succeed.

-Lisa is at the helm of Simcoe County’s premier industrial, commercial and institutional (ICI) and multi-residential general contractor.
-She says Georgian’s hands-on approach helped her grow the business, significantly increase revenue, and diversify the firm’s business to include mid-to-high-rise construction and large-scale industrial projects.
+Lisa Bertram is at the helm of Simcoe County’s largest female-owned-and-operated construction company.
+She says Georgian’s hands-on approach helped her grow the business.

 While most stories we read are printed on paper or displayed on a screen, Solomon King, a Georgian Cabinetmaking Techniques alumnus (class of 2018) and Saugeen Ojibway Nation artist and craftsman, takes a different approach using wood, stone and even glass to convey his compelling narratives.
 Carvings, sculptures and other […]